 Department, center, institute or program chairs and directors are invited to submit proposals that:

-2. Include a precise job description detailing a meaningful vision for the graduate student’s professional development and its relevance to academic and/or alt-ac career possibilities.
-Proposals must also describe how the position will promote diversity and inclusion.
+- Include a precise job description detailing a meaningful vision for the graduate student’s professional development and its relevance to academic and/or alt-ac career possibilities.
+Proposals must also describe how the position will encourage the engagement of diverse perspectives and audiences.

 Timeline